 The subject parcel is designated as Agricultural and Open Space in the Kings River Regional Plan.
 The existing parcel is enrolled in the Williamson Act Program under Contract No. 5834.
 Pursuant to the Fresno County Williamson Act Program Guidelines, parcels that are enrolled in the program are required to have at least 20 acres of Prime soil and an active agricultural operation, or at least 40 acres of Non-Prime soil and an active agricultural operation to be eligible to remain in the Williamson Act Program.

-The proposed 3.56-acre parcel does not qualify to remain in the program and must be removed from the program through the contract cancellation process.
-A petition for Partial Cancellation of Williamson Act Contract No. 5834 with the Policy Planning Unit has been filed.
-Prior to recordation of the final map, final approval of the Williamson Act Contract cancellation will be required.
-This shall be included as a Condition of Approval.
+The proposed parcels did not qualify to remain in the program and were removed from the program through the contract cancellation process.
+The cancellation has since been completed and recorded on September 17, 2024.